Eddy ChanFounding Partner at IntudoPanellist

 Through Intudo Ventures, Intudo leverages a concentrated portfolio strategy to invest in Indonesian homegrown tech and tech-enabled companies.
 Intudo Ventures' portfolio companies include Xendit, Pintu, Pinhome, Jago, and more.

-Through the Intudo Platform, Intudo provides investors with bespoke investment opportunities in: (1) U.S. Growth Tech: Enterprise and Defense; and (2) Indonesian Private Equity.
-Intudo's founding team has been venture investing in Silicon Valley for ~30 years, having been early venture investors in PayPal (US$91B market cap as of 12/13/24), Palantir Technologies (US$173B market cap as of 12/13/24), Affirm (US$22B market cap as of 12/13/24), Armada and more.
+Through the Intudo Platform, Intudo provides investors with bespoke investment opportunities in U.S. Growth Tech: Enterprise/Government.
+Intudo's founding team has been venture investing in Silicon Valley for ~30 years, having been venture investors in PayPal (US$78B market cap as of 2/14/25), Palantir Technologies (US$271B market cap as of 2/14/25), Affirm (US$25B market cap as of 2/14/25), Armada, Epirus, Gecko Robotics and more.

-Prior to co-founding Intudo, Eddy worked on venture investments in startups since the late 1990s, including PayPal, Palantir, and Affirm, founded venture-backed technology companies with operations in Silicon Valley and Asia, and practiced corporate/M&A law.
+Prior to co-founding Intudo, Eddy worked on venture investments in startups since the late 1990s, including PayPal, Palantir, and Affirm, was a founder of two venture-backed technology companies with operations in Silicon Valley and Asia, and practiced corporate/M&A law.

-Eddy has been a featured speaker at the annual SuperReturn Asia, SuperReturn Japan, SuperReturn Emerging Markets, Harvard Asia Business Conference, Georgetown Venture in the Capital Summit, MIT Asia Business Conference, Berkeley Haas Asia Business Conference, as he works closely with top Indonesian “Pulkam S.E.A.
-Turtles” and local Indonesian talent via professional and student associations.
+Eddy has been a featured speaker at the annual SuperReturn (Asia/Japan/Emerging Markets), Harvard Asia Business Conference, Stanford Southeast Asia Business Conference, Georgetown Venture in the Capital Summit, MIT Asia Business Conference, Berkeley Haas Asia Business Conference and more.

 Eddy holds a J.D. from Georgetown University Law Center, where he was a Global Law Scholar and endowed the Eddy Chan and Yunmi Cha Endowed Global Law Scholarship at Georgetown Law, and a B.S. in Business Administration from the University of California, Berkeley’s Walter A. Haas School of Business.